joshuaxu71/annotation/README.md

 To run the modules properly, please run `mvn install -f .\common\` first since they are dependent on the common module.

+Also, when compiling each submodule, please do it from the respective submodule, because I'm using user.dir as part of the file path generation :3